Dallas County Freedom Rock dedication set for Oct. 19

 The Minburn American Legion Post 99 has continued work on the freedom rock throughout the summer.
 A flag pole was installed and sidewalks were poured around the rock.
 Other projects include landscaping, adding lights and a story board.

-The dedication ceremony will showcase the Dallas County Freedom Rock.
-A reception will be held in Meek Park following the ceremony.
+The dedication ceremony will showcase the Dallas County Freedom Rock with guest speakers.
+A reception will be held following the ceremony.